maru-koch/maru-koch/README.md

+# About Me

-I am glad to have you here.
+Hey there ✨, glad to have you here.
+I'm Nwokocha Maruche.

-✨ My name is Nwokocha Maruche

-I'm a passionate developer with skills in Python, Django, React.js, PostreSQL, Git, and SCRUM (Agile Methodologies)

-The projects made public in my github account are mainly beginner and intermdediate projects.
-However, I have collaborated, with my team, on advance level Projects.
-I have experience remote work experience.
+## Skills

+- Python (Django)
+- React.js
+- PostreSQL
+- Git, github Projects and CI/CD
+- SCRUM (Agile Methodologies - Certified)
+- Docker, etc.

+## Projects
+- Konom Hospital Management System
+- Devmentor
+- Marukoch (Personal Website)

+## Blog
+I share my thoughts about technologies and open source on hashnode <link>https://hashnode.com/@maru-koch<link/>

+### Contact

-Want to say hello? you can reach me on +234 80304 25259; email: marukoch.ng@gmail.com
+Want to say hello? you can reach me on: marukoch.ng@gmail.com

 <!---
 maru-koch/maru-koch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.